 I am a theatre artist and educator with many years experience in directing, performance, writing (playwriting and scholarship), editing, and arts management, both in academic and non-academic settings.

-Prior to OSU, I had taught at the undergraduate level continuously since 2008.
-Most recently, I had served as the Director of Theatre Programming at Cowley County Community College in Arkansas City, Kansas (teaching and administration position); before that, as an adjunct Writing and Literature instructor specializing in theatre at Chester College of New England and as a Graduate Instructor at Baylor University.
+Prior to OSU, I have taught at the undergraduate level continuously since 2008.
+Most recently, I served as the Director of Theatre Programming at Cowley County Community College in Arkansas City, Kansas (teaching and administration position); before that, as an adjunct Writing and Literature instructor specializing in theatre at Chester College of New England and as a Graduate Instructor at Baylor University.
 I remain in good standing with my supervisors at each of these institutions, and remain especially proud of my time at Baylor, where I received commendations for my high teaching evaluation scores, including twice being nominated for the university's annual Graduate Instructor award.

 Life and Family

-As the son of an refugee and career military father, my earliest years were spent living on military bases in New Jersey, Florida, Massachusetts, and Hawai'i.
+Meanwhile, as the son of a career military father, my earliest years were spent living on military bases in New Jersey, Florida, Massachusetts, and Hawai'i.
 My teens and early adult years were spent in multiple locations around New England, and my career has given me the opportunity to live in Texas, Kansas, and now Ohio.
 Between this and my experiences spending time overseas, I've come to appreciate just how much one country, one state, one city, or even one neighborhood can instill entirely different cultural assumptions, values, and biases from its nearest neighbor -- a fact which is equal parts volatile and gloriously beautiful.
 I am grateful that each place has left its mark on me for the better.

-Our mixed-faith (and mixed Hogwarts House) home includes our bold and brilliant six-year-old daughter (Matilda), our hilarious and headstrong four-year-old son (Ollivander), and our two high-maintanance cats (Mr. Man and Mr. Meowgi).
+Today, I live in Columbus, OH with my wonderful wife, Mariah.
+Our mixed-faith home includes our bold and brilliant nine-year-old daughter (Matilda), our hilarious and headstrong seven-year-old son (Ollivander), and our two high-maintenance cats (Elfaba and Mochi).

-Seeking Assistant or Associate Professorship Openings for Fall, 2020
+Seeking Assistant or Associate Professorship